simonmcmanus/links/posts/engineering-principles.md

 ## Embrace the unknown

 This might seems to be at odds with removing assumptions but it's actually closely connected.
 By Ackowledging what we don't know we remove assumptions from the process.
 We can then dedicate time to understanding and solving those problems  in an isolated and measured way.

-Unknowns occur at two levels

-* Requirements
-    * What needs to be build
-* Solutions
-    * How it will be build
-    * What it will be built on top of

 ## Last responsible moment